khuy747/Digital-Hourglass-with-STM32F103C8T6/README.md

 Then when it meets other particle it will have 2 option to go left or right so the coordinate will be (x-1,y-1) or (x+1,y-1).
 Else it will stay the

 ### Second: How i arrange the matrices in the code
 This project arrange the matrices with the right picture order.
 So to make the calculation easier i rotate the matrices 45 degrees counter clockwise and have the left picture.
-And the gravity now according to the order has the vector (1,-1) so it will flow from high to low .
+And the gravity now according to the order has the vector (1,-1) so it will flow from high to low and at (x,y) will have the new coordinate is (x+1,y-1) .
 Follow that logic the gravity in the state 90 degrees is (1,1) and so on.

 ![Image](principle_matrix.jfif)